Comedian Dave Chappelle attacked on stage in LA - NewsBreak

 Chappelle was performing as part of a comedy festival, the Netflix Is A Joke-Fest.

-- WATCH: Escaped inmate, wanted officer’s patrol car seen on gas station camera

-You can stay ahead of all breaking and local news.
-Download the WKRG News 5 News App and be sure to turn on push alerts.Copyright 2022 Nexstar Media Inc. All rights reserved.
+For local and breaking news, sports, weather alerts, videos, and more, download the FREE KTSM 9 News App from the Apple App Store or the Google Play Store .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0